silverstripe/silverstripe-framework/docs/en/installation/composer.md

 ### What about themes?

 Themes are technically just "modules" which are placed in the `themes/` subdirectory.
-We denote a special type for them in the `composer.json` (`"type": "silverstripe-module"`), which triggers their installation into the correct path.
+We denote a special type for them in the `composer.json` (`"type": "silverstripe-theme"`), which triggers their installation into the correct path.

 ### How do I convert an existing project to Composer?

-The easiest way is to follow the [/installation/upgrading] instructions and switch to a newer release.
+The easiest way is to follow the [upgrading](/installation/upgrading) instructions and switch to a newer release.
 Alternatively, copy the `composer.json` file from a newer release, and adjust the version settings in the "require" section to your needs.
 You'll also need to update your webserver configuration